Futuna-Aniwa language: Pronominal clitics

-Within certain constructions in Futuna-Aniwa pronominal clitics occur alongside pronouns.
+Within certain constructions in Futuna-Aniwa, pronominal clitics occur alongside pronouns.
 Pronominal clitics only occur with singular persons and serve the role of cross referencing the subject of a verb.
-The pronominal clitic is typically suffixed onto tense or aspect markers, negatives in preverbal position or the infinitive (Dougherty, 1983).
+The pronominal clitic is typically suffixed onto tense or aspect markers, negatives in preverbal position or the infinitive.

-Pronominal clitics primarily occur within transitive constructions in Futuna-Aniwa, although not exclusively (Dougherty, 1983).
+Pronominal clitics primarily occur within transitive constructions in Futuna-Aniwa, although not exclusively.
 This is evident through comparing example (8) (a transitive construction) with example (9) (an intransitive construction) below.
 The pronominal clitic is not present in (9), but is suffixed onto the preverbal negative particle in (8).

 Note: In (8), the first personal singular was omitted from the original example.
 It has been included for clarity.